assiscs2/pokedex-react/README.md

 - The visual aspect of the aplication is mostly complete.
 - Most of the functionalities still need to be developed.
-- As well as the integration with the Pokedex API, an problably will be made with GraphQL, using Apollo.
+- As well as the integration with the Pokedex API, that problably will be made using GraphQL with Apollo.

 An initial "preview" build of the application is available through vercel: https://pokedex-react-ojxpqaljn-assiscs2.vercel.app/